 Note: This guide is only intended for multi-lingual sites.
-For single-language sites, WPForms has several translations built right in, including Spanish, Italian, Japanese, French, German, Russian, and Portuguese (Brazilian) — plus a separate tutorial on translate forms into a different single language.
+For single-language sites, WPForms has several translations built right in, including Spanish, Italian, Japanese, French, German, Russian, Dutch, Hindi, and Portuguese (Brazilian) — plus a separate tutorial on translating forms into a different single language.

 What are WPML and WeGlot?

 WeGlot makes it really easy to have a multi-language website.
-It does this by using their own translation API, which seamlessly integrates with your website and allows you to offer just about any languages you’d like (they have over 100+ languages available).
+It does this by using their own translation API, which seamlessly integrates with your website.
+With over 100+ languages available, WeGlot allows you to offer your site in just about any language you’d like.

 The reason that we teamed up with WeGlot specifically is because their translation approach is super straightforward.
 After their WordPress plugin is installed, all you have to do is choose your site’s original language and the translated language(s) you’d like to offer.

 When you save these settings, WeGlot will automatically generate these translations for you.
 Then, the translations will appear on your site right away.